Principles: Public Benefits

 Current state and federal program benefit amounts do not provide an adequate safety net and this makes it increasingly difficult for people to gain and maintain independence and lead productive lives in the community.

-DRC will oppose any legislative or policy changes that eliminate public benefit services or the right to services, or result in fewer services or services of lesser quality.
+DRC will oppose any legislative or policy changes that eliminate or reduce public benefits or the right to services.

 Supplemental Security Income/State Supplementary Payment Benefits